 Covid -19 Visitor Guide

-We are delighted to announce that the Himalayan Garden and Sculpture Park is open until the 1st of November (Tuesday to Sunday from 10am to 4pm).
+We are delighted to announce that the Himalayan Garden and Sculpture Park will reopen on the 2nd of April until October 2021 (Tuesday to Sunday from 10am to 4pm).

 The safety of our visitors, staff and volunteers is always our number one priority.
 To reopen we need all visitors to follow and keep to our social distancing rules.
-Visitors must pre-purchase tickets online for a specific day.
-Tickets can be purchased up to two weeks in advance https://www.himalayangarden.com/visitor-information/admissions-tickets/
+Visitors must pre-purchase tickets online for a specific day in advance.
+A new calendar booking system will enable bookings throughout the 2021 season.

 We are limiting visitor numbers to maintain social distancing.
-Season ticket holders may visit anytime.
-Our Plant Nursery will remain closed for the time being.
+Season ticket holders may visit at anytime.

 What to expect when you arrive